 There are many ways to communicate ATO at various scales and through different demographic or employment lenses.

 Overall, the level of accessibility varies significantly across our metropolitan region.
 For example, the average household can access around 33,000 jobs in a 30 minute transit commute within the Wasatch Front region; 57 percent of the region’s population has “less than average” access to opportunity, while close to 30 percent of the population has access to one and a half times the regional average within a 30 minute commute.
 This is due to the spatial distribution and intensity of households, jobs, and the reach and frequency of the transit system.
-This histogram displays the amount of the population that can access less than and greater than the regional average number of jobs.

 The number of jobs accessible to Wasatch Front households by a typical length auto commute varies greatly across the region.
 And the variation is even great for typical transit commute lengths.

 Many of the maps available on this web page show the geographic distribution of access to jobs.
 The charts below, analyze these map-based ATO metrics, counting the number of Wasatch Front households that experience different levels of access to jobs, by auto and transit, in our region.
 Maps showing the distribution of households from each of the chart bars are also available for auto and transit.

 Methodology Notes: the charts above were compiled from TAZ-based household access to job metrics for 2019 (the JobAuto19 and JobTransit19 attribute columns).
 TAZs without households (e.g. undeveloped areas, industrial areas, etc) were excluded from the analysis.
 The regional average TAZ score, was calculated after weighting populated TAZs by household count.
 Google sheet for the calculations and charts.